ireneorichie/docs/serving/accessing-logs.md

 If you are unsure if you have the right plugin, you can [view which monitoring plugin is installed in your cluster](./installing-logging-metrics-traces.md#viewing-which-monitoring-plugin-is-installed).

-Before you can view and visualize log files, you must first configure Kibana by creating index patterns for the indices in Elasticsearch.
+Before you can use Kibana, you must first configure Kibana by creating index patterns for the indices that exist in Elasticsearch.

-The typical work flow for viewing log files with Elasticsearch and Kibana is to:
+The typical work flow for viewing log files with Elasticsearch and Kibana is:

 1. [Start Kibana](#starting-kibana)
 1. [Configure index patterns](#configuring-index-patterns)